The Ten Lost Tribes of Israel

 On the 14th of May 1948, in Tel Aviv, David Ben-Gurion declared a Jewish state known as the State of Israel.

-Over the following years, the Jews gathered from around the world.
-The Jews that had kept their identity as being from the southern tribes, the nation of Judah.
+The years that followed saw Jews gathered from around the world, those that had kept their identity as being from the southern tribes, the nation of Judah.

-There was much debate on what name to use.
+There was much debate about the use of a name.
 They suggested Judea instead of Israel.
 They rejected it because it referred to the territory that was not covered in the treaty.
 Even though Judea was the original birthplace of the Jews.
 The name Jew became accepted as a recognizable name for the nation that survived even when in exile.
-They had formed a new state for the first time in almost 2000 years.
-The State of Israel once again jumped out of the history books and came back into existence, even without the lost northern tribes.
-Maybe the name Israel is for future times when all tribes are united again under one leader.

 D. Marsden © 2020